rhythmjain18-adobe/ff-services-docs/src/pages/guides/tutorials/create-your-first-sdk-implementation.md

 ---
 # Create Your First Firefly SDK Implementation

-For developers wanting to build integrations with Firefly Services, they can choose to directly access the [REST APIs](https://developer.adobe.com/firefly-services/docs/firefly-api/guides/api/upload_image/) in the language of their choice, or try a simpler integration using our [Node SDK](https://developer.adobe.com/firefly-services/docs/guides/sdks/).
-The SDK simplifies many aspects of working with Firefly Services.
-Let's take a look at what's required to build your first integration.

-## Requirements and Key Details

-* As with any use of Firefly Services, developers will need credentials, including both the client ID and secret values.
+As a developer, you have the flexibility to choose how you want to integrate with Firefly Services, tailoring the experience to your specific needs and preferences.

+## Overview

+Whether you prefer the direct control and language-specific implementations provided by [REST APIs](../../firefly-api/guides/api/image_generation/) or the simplified, streamlined approach offered by our [Node SDK](https://developer.adobe.com/firefly-services/docs/guides/sdks/), Firefly Services has you covered.

+## Choosing the Right Approach for Your Project

+* __When to Use REST APIs__: If you need maximum flexibility, detailed control, and are working in a language other than JavaScript/TypeScript, direct REST API access might be the best choice for you.

+* __When to Use the Node SDK__: If you're working in a `Node.js` environment and want to simplify the integration process, reduce boilerplate code, and speed up development, the Node SDK is the way to go.
+By offering both direct REST API access and a Node SDK, Firefly Services ensures that you have the tools you need to build powerful integrations in the way that best suits your workflow.

+Let's explore what you need to get started with your first integration.

-* The SDK supports Node.js and either JavaScript or TypeScript.
-* While this article will focus on Firefly APIs, the SDK also includes Photoshop and Lightroom APIs.
+The SDK supports Node.js and either JavaScript or TypeScript.
+While this article will focus on Firefly APIs, the SDK also includes Photoshop and Lightroom APIs.

+## Pre-requisites

+* You will need a set of credentials for Firefly Services.
+You can get those [here](../get-started.md).

-## Getting Started
+## The Workflow

+Before digging into the code, let's break down the process.

+1. Add the SDK packages
+2. Setting up authentication
+3. Instantiate Firefly
+4. Generating an Image with a Prompt
+5. Download the Results

+## Step 1: Add the SDK packages

 Let's begin by initializing a new `package.json` in your prompt with `npm init -y`.

 Next, we need to add the SDK.
 As described in the SDK's [readme](https://github.com/Firefly-Services/firefly-services-sdk-js), there are four individual packages you *can* install:

-* The "common APIs" package is required for authentication, you'll always need this.
+* The `common APIs` package is required for authentication, you'll always need this.
 * A package for Firefly APIs.
 * A package for Photoshop APIs.
 * A package for Lightroom APIs.